HugoGdr/OSQCAR/README.md

 # Open Software for Quantum Chemistry Advanced Reading

-*OSCQAR is a python software that read, process and represent data from quantum chemistry software output files.*
+*OSQCAR is a python software that read, process and represent data from quantum chemistry software output files.*

 ## Usage

-*oscqar.py [option] filename*
+*osqcar.py [option] filename*

 **-q**, **--quick** : enable quick mode for the various options